alejo-rivera/go-codegen/README.md

 }
 ```

-This are available inside the template by calling `$.Arg`, and their presence
+These are available inside the template by calling `$.Arg`, and their presence
 can be detected by calling `$.HasArg`

 ```go